rishigurnani/rishigurnani/README.md

 ### Hi there, I'm Rishi 👋

-Currently, I'm a PhD student working on computational materials science in the [Ramprasad Group](https://ramprasad.mse.gatech.edu/dr-ramprasad/) at Georgia Tech.
+Currently, I'm a Ph.D student working on computational materials science in the [Ramprasad Group](https://ramprasad.mse.gatech.edu/dr-ramprasad/) at Georgia Tech.
 My open source work is split between my personal GitHub profile and the [Ramprasad Group's GitHub profile](https://github.com/Ramprasad-Group).
 Some of my contributions in the latter profile include:
 - [Linker SMILES Extractor (LSE)](https://github.com/Ramprasad-Group/LSE): Linker SMILES Extractor is a codebase that allows a user to return the SMILES (simplified molecular-input line-entry system) strings of an input Metal Organic Framework’s constituent linkers.

 #### More about me